Rockwool Logo

 A powerful, bold font effectively captures the essence of the name.
 Its letters are like sturdy stones, demonstrating the company’s strength, reliability, and confidence in the future.
 It can overcome all adversities and get ahead of the competition.

-Only capital letters are used in writing, which gives the inscription even more weight and authority.
+Only capital letters are used in the inscription, which gives it even more weight and authority.
 In Europe, the company is the leader in the production of mineral wool products.

 To the right of the name is the emblem.
 It consists of a red square with two non-contiguous white trapezoids inside, forming a triangle.
 They represent:

-- Volcano.
-The distance between the trapezoids resembles the shape of a volcano’s mouth.
+• Volcano.
+The distance between the trapezoids resembles a volcano’s mouth.
 The technology for producing absorbent cotton was invented after the natural process of volcanic slag called Pele’s hair.
 When a volcano erupts, strong winds can form thin strands of rock.
 This method was used in manufacturing by directing a strong airflow at the molten mixture during pouring.
 To obtain absorbent cotton, the rocks must first be melted down to magma.

 The red square is a symbol of fire and heat, both of which are necessary for producing the material and are the main purpose of using mineral wool.
 In addition, the square is Rockwool’s sign for its insulated panels.

-The emblem precedes the inscription since the company began dealing in insulation materials long before it got its final name.
+The emblem precedes the inscription, as the company began dealing in insulation materials long before it adopted its final name.
 Going public with the Rockwool name was the next stage in the company’s development, allowing it to conduct research and offer modern mineral wool solutions.

 Font and Colors